AzureMentor/microsoft-graph-docs/concepts/teams-list-all-teams.md

 GET /groups?$filter=resourceProvisioningOptions/Any(x:x eq 'Team')
 ```

+> [!NOTE]
-> **Note**: $filter on /groups is only available through the beta endpoint. resourceProvisioningOptions is available in v1.0 and beta.
+> $filter on /groups is only available through the beta endpoint. resourceProvisioningOptions is available in v1.0 and beta.

+> [!NOTE]
-> **Note**: Certain unused old teams will not be listed.
+> Certain unused old teams will not be listed.
 For details, see [known issues](known-issues.md#missing-teams-in-list-all-teams).

 The following is an example of the response.

+> [!NOTE]
->**Note:** The response object shown might be shortened for readability.
+> The response object shown might be shortened for readability.
 All the properties will be returned from an actual call.

 ```http
 HTTP/1.1 200 OK